 About Personalized Learning

-One of the innovative ways that The Academy is expanding on the benefits of a Catholic education is integrating personalized learning into our curriculum.
+One of the innovative ways that our schools are expanding on the benefits of a Catholic education is by integrating personalized learning into our curriculum.
 Research shows that this teaching model can lead to huge growth achievements for students.

 In the typical classroom, about one-third of students do not understand the information being delivered and thus fall behind their peers.

 A personalized model of instruction calls for all students to be treated as individuals.
 Rather than a “one size fits all” approach, content is delivered in a format and at a pace that works best for each child.
 The teacher regularly engages students in small-group and individual activities to stimulate learning.

 Students, meanwhile, are involved in setting goals and in planning a roadmap to meet their goals.
 Children must also “demonstrate effective collaboration” through “group projects and learning experiences,” according to K-12 education website Edutopia.1

 With the adoption of personalized learning, the Diocese of Fall River Catholic schools will meet all students where they are on the academic spectrum — and ensure no one is left behind.